Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression: Predicting milk traits from MIR and SERS spectral data

 \subsection{Predicting technological and protein traits from MIR milk spectral data}

-The technological traits of heat stability and RCT and the casein content of milk samples were jointly predicted using the proposed BPLS methods from the milk MIR spectral data (see Section \ref{sec:mir_milk_trait}).
-As shown in Table \ref{tab:mir_milkHSRC31}, the traits are predicted with similar accuracy under the proposed BPLS models and existing methods, with L-BPLS offering the most accurate point predictions for all three traits.
+The technological traits of both heat stability and RCT, as well as a protein trait related to the casein content of the milk samples were jointly predicted using the proposed BPLS methods from the milk MIR spectral data (see Section \ref{sec:mir_milk_trait}).
+As shown in Table \ref{tab:mir_milkHSRC31}, the traits are predicted with similar accuracy under the proposed BPLS models and existing methods, with L-BPLS offering the most accurate point predictions for all three traits; further prediction accuracy results comparing BPLS regression to Bayesian factor analysis approaches appear in Appendix F.1 of the Supplementary Material.
 While accurate milk trait prediction is important, BPLS models offer additional utility in the form of prediction intervals as seen in Figure \ref{fig:MIRmilk_PredIntervals_Units}.
 The benefit of using the proposed BPLS methodology is exemplified in the heat stability predictions (Figure \ref{fig:MIRmilk_PredIntervals_Units}, left): where PLS produces very inaccurate point predictions for milk samples $26$ and $40$, the predictions from our model are substantially closer to the true trait value.
 Further, when the BPLS predictions are farther from the true trait values, the uncertainty is conveyed through the provision of coherent prediction intervals (e.g.~milk sample $30$).

 The quantification of the uncertainty associated with the predictions can be particularly useful for milk processors segregating incoming milk streams for different value markets; e.g.\ cheese, butter or infant formula.
 Such segregation may prevent the undesirable introduction of inferior milk streams into a pool intended for a specific value product.
 The provision of reliable prediction intervals can give processors confidence that a particular standard has been met: if a given point prediction is above an acceptable threshold but there is substantial posterior predictive mass below it, the product is likely to fail to meet the standard.
 In such cases, the processor may commission secondary analyses using a gold standard method on a sample of the milk pool e.g.\ measuring heat stability using an oil bath \cite[][]{DuHu2020}.
 Additionally, stringent food labelling policies require that the properties (e.g.\ nutritional values) of a given product reside within some acceptable margin of error.
 The provision of prediction intervals here would give processors confidence that a given product's stated properties are sufficiently likely to correspond to what is being delivered.
 The BPLS approach is therefore beneficial to stakeholders in dairy production, aiding more informed management decisions by taking into account the uncertainty in the predictions, particularly when incorrect decisions may have health and/or financial repercussions.